squareRoot3/GADBench/readme.md

 ```
 python random_search.py --trial 100 --datasets 0 --models GCN
 ```
-Perform a random search of hyperparameters for all 23 models on all 10 datasets in the fully-supervised setting (100 trials).
+Perform a random search of hyperparameters for all 26 models on all 10 datasets in the fully-supervised setting (100 trials).
-This reproduces Tables 4 and 9 from the paper.

 ```
 python random_search.py --trial 100